spunout: Body shaming, bullying and racism most common harms witnessed by young people online

 Digital learning programme to build empathy skills launches to prevent harm and promote bystander intervention online

-Body shaming, bullying and racism are the most common forms of harm witnessed online according a new survey of 1,355 young people in Ireland.
+Body shaming, bullying and racism are the most common forms of harm witnessed online according to a new survey of 1,355 young people in Ireland.

 The survey was conducted by youth organisation spunout to inform the development of ‘Empathy Online’ a new, free, self-directed digital learning programme designed to help young people combat harm in online spaces by building a toolkit of empathy-based skills and to promote bystander intervention.